jschnab/systems_design/key-value-store/README.md

 The tree that stores the memtable is append and update only, nodes are never deleted, except when the whole tree is destroyed.
 When an already existing key is added to the tree, the value of the node with the matching key is updated.
-When a key is deleted, its value is set to null (tombstone) and it is skipped when the memtable is written to disk.
+When a key is deleted, the value is truncated to keep only flags (1 byte) and the 'delete' bit is set.

 ## Master table